 At the northern end of Skyline Drive, the cozy town of Front Royal is situated.
 With the park adventure literally down the street, this is a lovely option for where to stay near Shenandoah National Park.

-From Shenandoah hotels in Front Royal, it’s just a few miles to the Front Royal Entrance Station.
+From Front Royal, it’s just a few miles to the Front Royal Entrance Station.
 Continue a few miles more and Shenandoah Valley Overlook gives you a great first taste of Skyline Drive’s magnificent vistas.

 Front Royal’s second biggest attraction (after Shenandoah National Park) is Skyline Caverns.
 Discovered in 1937, although not the region’s biggest cave — see Luray Caverns — this is a beautiful underground experience.

-It’s easy to fall for the charming Front Royal, providing Shenandoah lodging so near the park.
+It’s easy to fall for the charming Front Royal, providing lodging so near the park.

 But as Shenandoah National Park is so long and thin, it takes three hours to drive from Front Royal down to the park’s southern end, without stops — and you will want to stop.
 So Front Royal is not where to stay when visiting Shenandoah National Park if you prefer a central base.